-During the subordination period (as defined in the partnership agreement), common units are entitled to receive distributions from available cash of \$0.40 per unit per quarter (which we refer to as the minimum quarterly distribution), or \$1.60 per unit per year, plus any arrearages in the payment of the minimum quarterly distribution from prior quarters, before any such distributions are paid on our subordinated units.
-The subordination period will end when we have generated and distributed available cash in excess of the minimum quarterly distribution for each of the three consecutive, non-overlapping four-quarter periods immediately preceding the test date and there are not arrearages in payment of the minimum quarterly distribution on the common units.
-With respect to 25% of the outstanding subordinated units, the first test date is any quarter ending on or after June 30, 2008.
-On November 13, 2008, approximately 0.8 million subordinated units converted into an equal number of common units.
-The second test date is any quarter ending on or after March 31, 2009.
-On May 7, 2009, approximately 0.8 million subordinated units converted into an equal number of common units.
+Prior to the expiration of the subordination period or the earlier conversion of the subordinated units following satisfaction of the financial tests set forth in the partnership agreement, the common units were entitled to receive distributions from operating surplus of \$0.40 per unit per quarter, which we refer to as the minimum quarterly distribution, or \$1.60 per unit per year, plus any arrearages in the payment of the minimum quarterly distribution from prior quarters, before any such distributions are paid on our subordinated units.
+On November 13, 2008, May 7, 2009 and November 13, 2009, approximately 0.8 million and 1.7 million subordinated units, respectively, converted into an equal number of common units.